-Andrea Stong is from the Milwaukee, Wisconsin area.
-Andrea is Master Teacher certified in Reiki and Chios Energy Healing, a Certified Ordained Minister, and Spiritual Intuitive.
-She is a mother to two beautiful children.
+Andrea Stong, Co-Director of Dreams Life & Wellness Center, is from the Milwaukee, Wisconsin area.
+Andrea is Master Teacher certified in Reiki and Chios Energy Healing, a Certified Ordained Minister, Spiritual Intuitive and a mother to two beautiful children.
 Andrea enjoys spending time with her family and being in nature.
-She also enjoys comedy, music, dancing, meditation, chakra work, energy healing, expanding her perceptions within life and spirituality and exploring different avenues for a holistic lifestyle.
+She also enjoys comedy, music, dancing, meditation, chakra work, energy healing, expanding her consciousness and exploring different avenues for a holistic lifestyle.

 She has spent much of her life healing from several autoimmune diseases.
 In her journey of healing, she found essential keys to optimal wellness.